alejandrosame/nixpkgs/nixos/doc/manual/release-notes/rl-2311/sections/incompatibilities/hail.md

-- The `hail` NixOS module was removed, as `hail` was unmaintained since 2017.
+- The `hail` module was removed, as `hail` was unmaintained since 2017.